nexpy/nexpy/_sources/pythongui.rst.txt

 Saving the Fit
 ^^^^^^^^^^^^^^^^
-The original data, the fitted data, constituent models, and the parameters can all be saved to an NXprocess group in the Tree Pane, using the 'Save Fit' button, for subsequent plotting, refitting, or copying to another NeXus file.
-The group, named 'f1', 'f2', etc., is stored in the default scratch NXroot group, w0.
-If you choose to fit this entry again, it will load the models and parameters from the saved fit.
+The original data, the fitted data, the constituent models, and their parameters can all be saved to an NXprocess group in the Tree Pane using the 'Copy Fit' or 'Save Fit' buttons.
+If the 'Copy Fit' button is used, the NXprocess group can be pasted into any group in the tree that is unlocked.
+If the 'Save Fit' button is used, the group is saved to the scratch group, ``w0`` and named ``f1``, ``f2``, *etc*.

+If the NXprocess group is selected in the tree, it can be loaded into a new fit panel for further refinement.
+If new data is being fitted, a ``Import Model`` button allows the parameters of an earlier fit to be loaded when its corresponding NXprocess group is selected in the tree.

 Closing the Fit Panel
 ^^^^^^^^^^^^^^^^^^^^^